SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/applications/matlab/index.md

 LAPACK and BLAS libraries, embedding the state of the art in software for matrix computation.

-## How to Use MATLAB on Edison and Cori
+## How to Use MATLAB on Cori

-MATLAB is available at NERSC on Edison and Cori.
+MATLAB is available at NERSC on Cori (and Edison until it retires).
 The number of MATLAB licenses at NERSC is not very large (currently 16), so users should not be running a MATLAB session when it is not being actively used.
 If you use NX, it's particularly easy to think you've released your